theyworkforyou/shineyoureye-prose/summaries/d512cc2f-795e-4bab-bee4-e5938a1add2c.md

 ---
 Legistlative Interest(s): NA

-* Vice Chairman at Local Content Committee (Senate) from June 2019 to June 2023
+* Vice Chairman at Local Content Committee from June 2019 to June 2023
-* Vice Chairman at Legislative Compliance Committee (Senate) from June 2019 to June 2023
+* Vice Chairman at Legislative Compliance Committee from June 2019 to June 2023
-* Chairman at Media & Public Affairs Commission (Senate) from June 2015 to June 2019
+* Chairman at Media & Public Affairs Commission from June 2015 to June 2019
-* Vice-Chairman at Senate Services Committee (Senate) from June 2015 to June 2019
+* Vice-Chairman at Senate Services Committee from June 2015 to June 2019
 * Senator at Senate from May 2015 to May 2019

 **Career**